victor-porcar/delayed-batch-executor/README.md

 }
 ```
 NOTE:
-- To create DelayedBatchExecutor for more than one parameter see Foot Note 1
+- To create DelayedBatchExecutor for more than one parameter see FootNote 1
 - In the example below, the thread is stopped when the execute(...) method is executed until the result is available (blocking behaviour).
 This is one of the three execution policies of the DelayedBatchExecutor